gowtham4545/Notes/Docker/Readme.md

 ## Commands

-+ shows currently running containers
++ Fetching currently running containers

     ```bash
     docker ps
     ```

-+ shows all containers
++ Fetching all containers

     ```bash
     docker ps -a
     ```

-+ to build the image with a tag
++ To build the image with a tag

     ```bash
     docker build -t <tag> <loc>